Before you begin

 /v1/moderations | Safety and content policy checks. |

-/v1/images/embeddings | Image generation from text prompts. |
+/v1/images/generations | Image generation from text prompts. |

 3. Send a request